scmacdon/AWSTracker/Readme.md

 + Amazon S3
 + AWS Elastic Beanstalk

-In addition, the AWS Tracking application uses Spring Boot APIs to build a model, views and controllers.
+In addition, the AWS Tracking application uses Spring Boot APIs to build a model, views, and controllers.
 The AWS Tracking application is a secure web application that uses Spring Boot Security and requires a user to log into the application.
 For more information, see https://www.tutorialspoint.com/spring_boot/spring_boot_securing_web_applications.htm.

 The following illustration shows the login page.